diwii/cookbook/aws/cdk-demo/README.md

 # Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+This is only partial project, containing only files changed in tutorial.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.